mlcommons/ck/docs/taskforce.md

-The CK platform will help users automatically generate CM workflows and containers to connect any given application with any ML model, framework, math library, inference engine and all other related dependencies to run and analyze it on any given hardware target (cloud/edge/mobile/tiny) in terms of accuracy, performance, power consumption, memory usage, and various costs.
+The CK platform will help users automatically generate CM workflows and containers to connect any given application with any ML model, framework, math library, inference engine and all other related dependencies to run and analyze it on any given hardware target (cloud/edge/mobile/tiny) in terms of accuracy, performance, power consumption, memory usage, and operational costs.

 We thank [the community](https://access.cknowledge.org/playground/?action=contributors) for helping us to validate the CK technology during the [1st successful collaborative challenge to run MLPerf inference v3.0 benchmark](https://access.cknowledge.org/playground/?action=challenges&name=optimize-mlperf-inference-v3.0-2023)